kieranteh/concurrent-market-data-engine/README.md

 # Concurrent Market Data Engine

-A high-performance, concurrent market data processing engine built with C++, visualized in real-time using a Node.js backend and React frontend.
+A high-performance, concurrent market data processing engine built with C++, visualised in real-time using a Node.js backend and React frontend.

 ## Overview